WordPress/gutenberg/packages/create-block/README.md

---no-wp-scripts              disable integration with `@wordpress/scripts` package --wp-env                     enable integration with `@wordpress/env` package -h, --help                   output usage information --is-dynamic                 generates a dynamic block based on the template being used.
-The template must opt-in to this functionality.
+--no-wp-scripts              disable integration with `@wordpress/scripts` package --wp-env                     enable integration with `@wordpress/env` package -h, --help                   output usage information --variant                    choose a block variant as defined by the template
 ```

 More examples: